Skip to content

 Rudy insisted he should pay for their fuel, but Pavel Pavlovich insisted harder.
 “You earned room and board, for yourself and your bike.”

 Rudy listened while the two men talked about tires.
 The station man said his supplier had stopped Friday and said he didn’t expect any new auto tires until October.
-Pavel said the craneworks was scrambling to find tractor tires; they might ship cranes without tires at a discount and tell customers to swap tires from their old cranes for the time being.
+Pavel said the craneworks was scrambling to find tractor tires; when they resumed production later this month—if they resumed, if the steel suppliers got their act together—they might ship cranes without tires at a discount and tell customers to swap tires from their old cranes for the time being.

 Rudy saw no meter on the tank.
 The station man ran a stopwatch while pumping benzin into the bikes.
 When the station man finished filling their tanks, he drew a brown notebook, like Ken’s, from his other chest pocket and marked down the sale, perhaps in seconds instead of liters.
 He took no money from Pavel Pavlovich.